Spatial Transforms

 1 Spatial decorrelation

-While color transforms are pixel-wise computations, spatial transforms are image-wise.
+While color transforms are pixel-wise computations, spatial transforms are image-wise (or at least, block-wise).
 This means that the transform inputs an image (of pixels) and outputs a matrix of coefficients, which generally express the resemblance between the image and a set of basis functions, usually orthogonal.
 For example, after using the 2D-DCT (two-dimensional Discrete Cosine Transform) [2], (the index of) each coefficient represents a different spatial frequency2 and its value, the amount of the corresponding basis found in the image.
-In the case of the 2D-DWT [3], the coefficients “speak” additionally about a spatial resolution in the image pyramid and position inside of the pyramid level.
+In the case of the dyadic 2D-DWT [3], the coefficients “speak” additionally about a spatial resolution in the image pyramid and position inside of the pyramid level.

 2 Benefits of spatial transforms